AleksandrTolstoy/iOSCalculator/README.md

 https://en.wikipedia.org/wiki/Fermat%27s_factorization_method

 # How to run?
-1)So, you need Xcode11 for run, it is all
+You need Xcode11 for run
+1)Clone this repository into the projects folder
+2)Open and run in Xcode11
+As an output, you will have a same calculator that is installed on iPhone
+Enter an odd number and press F if you want to doing factorisation

 # Sample of execution
-As an output, you will have a calculator that is installed on iPhone
-Factorisation result of 777
+This is factorisation result of 777
 ![alt-text](https://github.com/AleksandrTolstoy/iOSCalculator/blob/master/sample.png)